rla/feeds/README.md

  * Typesafe REST API with shared types between frontend and backend.
  * Compiled and bundled through Webpack.
    - Separated external libraries bundle.
+ * UI elements use Bootstrap 2 default styles.
+   - It should be upgraded but I have not decided yet what to use.
+   - There is an opportunity to use CSS-in-JS approach.
+This approach must support style sharing between global (h1, a, etc) elements and between specific classes.
+I tried to use Typestyle for this but it has no sharing support.
+   - Developing design from scratch is a lot of work anyway.

 ### Code style